microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 ```TypeScript
 const store = new CosmosDbTranscriptStore(client);
 ```

+### Logging Messages to CosmosDB

+Attaching the middleware to your bot adapter logs every incoming and outgoing event between the user and the bot.
+Events are written to the transcript store by implicitly calling `logActivity`.

 Update your bot adapter to use a [TranscriptLoggerMiddleware](https://docs.microsoft.com/en-us/javascript/api/botbuilder-core-extensions/transcriptloggermiddleware) using the store, for example: